felbro/pantor-act/README.md

 If CMake is not installed, you will receive a "command not found" error.
 Make sure that your CMake version is 2.6 or newer, otherwise the tree will not compile.

-**2.)
-Install Homebrew (Mac users)**
+**Mac:**

 A neat way to install tools and programs is through Homebrew.
 If you already have Homebrew installed you can skip this step.

-To check if you have brew installed, do the same as step 1.) although substituting "cmake" with "brew".
+To check if you have brew installed, do the version check again, although substitute "cmake" with "brew".

 ```
 $ brew --version